Adroiti/docs-for-code-review-tools/tfsec/aws-api-gateway-no-public-access.md

-Pattern: No public access to API Gateway methods
+Pattern: Use of public AWS API Gateway method

 Issue: -

 ## Description

-API Gateway methods should be protected by authorization or api key.
+API Gateway methods should be protected by authorization or API Key.
 OPTION verb calls can be used without authorization

 **Resolution**: Use and authorization method or require API Key.